sensedeep/dynamodb-onetable/README.md

 If `params.many` is set to true, the API may be used to delete more than one item.
 Otherwise, for safety, it is assume the API will only remove one item.

 The `params.where` clause may be used to define a filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
 See [Where Clause](#where-clauses) for more details.

+This API does not return a result.
+To test if the item was actually removed, set `params.exists` to true and the API will throw an exception if the item does not exist.

 <a name="model-scan"></a>